helium/HIP/0051-helium-dao.md

 DNT are issued according to a predefined **emission schedule**.
 This must be defined in the HIP to approve the DNP subDAO joining the Helium Network.

 All subDAOs have full control over DNT issuance parameters including overall emission schedules, inflation rates, bonus carve-outs, and stakeholder distributions (hotspots, oracles, etc.).
-The only exception to this is the fixed 6% DNT rewards going to veHNT stakers.
+The only exception to this is the fixed cap of 6% DNT rewards going to veHNT stakers.
 The reason to keep this fixed is to avoid a scenario where DNPs compete to give more rewards to veHNT stakers at the expense of hotspot hosts.

 In each epoch, DNP subDAOs under the Helium network earn some amount of HNT as per the DAO utility score defined in the previous section.
 This HNT is deposited directly into the DNP subDAO treasury reserve.